protocol/research-website/content/posts/202007-Content-Addressing-Network-Overload/index.md

 ---
 # Blog post title
-title: How Content Addressing Can Solve Streaming Challenges as Networks Are Overloaded
+title: "How Content Addressing Can Solve Streaming Challenges as Networks Are Overloaded"

 # Website post date
 # format YYYY-MM-DD
-date: 2020-07-27
+date: 2020-07-23

 # Publish from this date (defaults to date)
-# publishDate: 2019-09-03
+# publishDate: 2020-07-23

 # For PL authors, use author folder name; for non-PL authors, write name as in paper within ""
 authors: